Parameterized Spanning Tree Congestion: FPT Algorithms

-\begin{proof} Let $G_0$ denote the given input graph.
+\begin{proof} Let $G_0$ denote the input connected graph.
 We start by exhaustively deleting vertices of degree $1$ in $G_0$; it is easy to see that this is safe, as any such vertex is connected to any spanning tree via the single edge it is incident with, which is of congestion $1$.
-Let $G$ denote the resulting graph, where $\fes$ denotes its feedback edge number.
-Assume without loss of generality that $G$ is not a cycle; if it is, then any of its spanning trees has minimum congestion.
-Let $V^{=2} (G)$ and $V^{\ge 3} (G)$ denote the sets of vertices of $G$ of degree exactly $2$ and at least $3$ respectively; notice that they induce a partition on $V(G)$, since all vertices of $G$ are of degree at least~$2$.
-Bentert, Dittmann, Kellerhals, Nichterlein, and Niedermeier~\cite[Lemma~2]{jgaa/BentertDKNN20} have proved that $|V^{\ge 3} (G)| < 2\fes$ and $\sum_{v \in V^{\ge 3} (G)} \deg(v) = 2(|V^{\ge 3} (G)| + \fes - 1) < 6 \fes$. \footnote{We mention in passing a slight mistake in their proof, where they claim that $\sum_{v \in V^{\ge 3} (G)} \deg(v) = 3|V^{\ge 3} (G)|$ instead.}
+Let $G$ denote the resulting connected graph, where $\fes$ denotes its feedback edge number; notice that the deletion of vertices cannot increase the feedback edge number of a graph.
+Let $V^{=2} (G)$ and $V^{\ge 3} (G)$ denote the sets of vertices of $G$ of degree exactly $2$ and at least $3$ respectively; notice that they induce a partition on $V(G)$, since all vertices of $G$ are of degree at least~$2$. \cite[Lemma~2]{jgaa/BentertDKNN20} proved that $|V^{\ge 3} (G)| < 2\fes$ and $\sum_{v \in V^{\ge 3} (G)} \deg_G (v) = 2(|V^{\ge 3} (G)| + \fes - 1) < 6 \fes$. \footnote{We mention in passing a slight mistake in their proof, where they claim that $\sum_{v \in V^{\ge 3} (G)} \deg_G(v) = 3|V^{\ge 3} (G)|$ instead.} We next define the following reduction rule.